-Police: Biker mag ‘fiction’ leads to arrest in 1972 killing
+Police: Biker mag ‘fiction’ leads to charges in 1972 killing

 Peters, 29, a married father who lived in Bay Shore, New York, had been in Pennsylvania on a work trip.
 He was seen getting onto the turnpike to go west from Carlisle toward Latrobe.

-His truck was found about 18 miles from his body, and items were missing from it, including a black Panasonic radio, investigators said.
+His truck was found about 18 miles (30 kilometers) from his body, and items were missing from it, including a black Panasonic radio, investigators said.

 A woman who was with Via at the time, Charmaine Phillips, told investigators in August 2017 that Via told her to pull her sedan over while they were headed on the turnpike toward Cleveland.